 For people enrolled in the waiver programs, HHSC has also authorized certain services to be provided via telehealth, including some professional and specialized therapy and nursing services.

-Medical office visit co-payments for all CHIP members for services provided from March 13, 2020 are waived until further information is issued by HHSC.
+Medical office visit co-payments are waived for all CHIP members for services provided from March 13, 2020 through November 30, 2020.

 Co-payments are not required for covered services delivered via telemedicine or telehealth to CHIP members.

 Extra Medicine or Supplies

 Medicaid recipients should call their drug store and ask if they are able to get a 30-day supply of medication and the availability of free home-delivery.

 You or your legally authorized representative (LAR) should talk to your in-home care provider, service coordinator or case manager about what to do if your provider can’t come to work because they are sick.
 You or your LAR should:

 - Work with your provider and your service coordinator or case manager to develop a backup plan if one is not in place.

 - Keep a copy of the backup plan.